 It’s a question that fascinates many older folk.
 Should I write my memoir?
 And what really motivates people to explore their life story?
 Won’t I appear to be self-absorbed or egotistical?

-These are questions answered by a new book entitled Life is a Story: How to write your memoir by Mark Koehler.
-The book uncovers the two main driving forces for memoir writing.
+These are questions answered in Life is a Story: How to write your memoir by Mark Koehler.
+It uncovers the two main driving forces for memoir writing.

 They are to grow, and to give.
 The first one, to grow, is about self-exploration.
 We nut out our story and in the process we learn more about ourselves.
 It is a road through exciting and creative territory.
 By writing, we find out what we think.
 Seems weird doesn’t it?
 Like it’s the wrong way around.
 The happy benefit is that we begin to make sense of ourselves and the world around us.
 Patterns emerge.
 Perhaps we have happened upon the wisdom of loving and living well.